robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

 })
 ```

-To define the value of environment variables, you can use a lib like [dotenv](https://www.npmjs.com/package/dotenv) it's pretty easy to find out this lib for your preferred language.
+To define the value of environment variables, you can use a lib as [dotenv](https://www.npmjs.com/package/dotenv), it's very easy to find that lib for your preferred language.

-I really recommend that you take a look at a tool like [Consul](https://www.consul.io/docs/commands/index.html#environment-variables) to manage your environment variables.
-With this tool, you can change the secret value in hot production without needing a deployment.
+I recommend that you take a look at a tool like [Consul](https://www.consul.io/docs/commands/index.html#environment-variables) to manage your environment variables.
+With this tool, you can change the secret value in hot production without needing a new deployment.

-When you work with multi stages

 ## Encapsulate conditions